 2. Under "Startup"Check the option"Run command”And we add the line:

 3. After we add the line above to be executed launch, close Terminal.

 4. Reopen the application.

-Now in Terminal screen is "clean".
-Username, user name and computer name no longer appear at the beginning of the command line.
+Now the screen in the Terminal is cleaner.
+The username, username, and computer name no longer appear at the beginning of command lines.

 Remove / Hide MacOS Computer Name & Username from Terminal command line.

 The tutorial was made macOS Sierra 10.12.2 / MacBook Pro.